9x6/TUoS-MALDI-practical/sumR.md

 MzScattering<-unlist(estimateMzScattering(profiledata, timeDomain = T))
 max(MzScattering)/sqrt(50)
 ```
 N.B. this is slightly misusing a function designed for use with LCMS.
 It does, however, give us a ballpark figure to work with.
 As we have TOF data, we specify timeDomain to be true.
-This will mean functions actually operate on the sqrt of mz values.
+This will mean functions actually operate on the square root of mz values.
 To figure out what the worst-case scattering is relative to the mzs being compared, we divide the scattering by square root (as this is in timeDomain) of the lowest mz (50).

 >How many ppm (parts per million) is the worst case scattering, rounded down to the nearest integer?
 <details>